etiennestuder/gradle-plugindev-plugin/README.md

 The closure to apply to populate the POM file.

-If not set explicitly, the POM file will be enriched with the values defined through the above devplugin properties.
+If not set explicitly, the POM file is enriched with the values defined through the devplugin configuration properties.

 ### Complete example